Overview

 Docs example

-Here is a list of all of the drawing properties:
+Here is a list of all of the properties:

 • Stroke color - the color of the stroke/edges and text